Our global knit-a-square volunteers

 You, who have taken up our crochet and knitting project, with extraordinary generosity, are our primary and most important volunteers.

-To date you have crafted and sent with love and beautiful messages for knit-a-square nearly half a million squares and knitted items of clothing.
+To date you have crafted and sent with love and beautiful messages for knit-a-square over half a million squares and knitted items of clothing.

 You are individuals, school and church communities, university groups and aged care organizations.
 We remain indebted to you all for the charity work you continue to do to warm and comfort these vulnerable and orphaned children so greatly in need of your love.

-When we started what we thought would be 'just a wee knitting project!', in October 2008, resulting in just a few hundred squares.
-This would allow Ronda Lowrie (co-founder of Knit-a-square, pictured right) to make a few blankets herself and then distribute them to the children in the streets as she passed, instead of the cheap blankets she had been buying.
+When we started, in October 2008, we thought it would be 'just a wee knitting project!' and might result in just a few hundred squares.
+This would allow Ronda Lowrie (co-founder of Knit-a-square, pictured right) to make a few blankets herself and then distribute them to the children in the streets of South Africa as she passed, instead of the cheap blankets she had been buying.

 We have Lion Brand in the United States, who published an article about us in February 2009, to thank for the fact that, wonderfully, our story is much richer.
-Thousands, then tens of thousands and now hundreds of thousands of squares have arrived.
+Thousands of squares arrived in that year.
 It was clear, very soon, that Ronda alone would not be able to cope with the volume.
+As Knit-a-square grew, word spread and the JigsawClothes company in the UK and the USA made a generous offer.
+The company posted squares to South Africa for knit-a-square members in those 2 countries.
+This resulted in over 36,000 squares arriving in 2011-2012

 Lindi and Wandi